Venison: making summer and smoked sausage

 - Then add rest of ingredients and mix well.

-- Smoke sausage until internal temperature reaches 160 degrees F as measured by a food thermometer.
+- Smoke sausage until internal temperature reaches 160 F as measured by a food thermometer.

 - Stuff prepared sausage into 3-inch diameter fibrous casings.

-- Smoke at 140 degrees F for 1 hour, then at 180 degrees F until internal temperature reaches 160 degrees F (insert a meat thermometer in the thickest part of the sausage).
+- Smoke at 140 F for 1 hour, then at 160 F for one hour and then 180 F until internal temperature reaches 152 F (insert a food thermometer in the thickest part of the sausage to check internal temperature).

-- Remove from smokehouse and spray with hot water for 15 to 30 seconds.
-Follow with cold spray or place in ice water to cool down rapidly.
+Remove from smoker/smokehouse and spray with hot water for 15 to 30 seconds.
+Follow with cold spray or place in ice water to cool down rapidly until the internal temperature is lowered to 100 F.

-- Penn State, College of Agricultural Science, Agricultural Research Cooperative Extension 2002.
-Proper Processing of Wild Game and Fish
+- Penn State, College of Agricultural Science, Agricultural Research Cooperative Extension 2011.
+Proper Processing of Wild Game and Fish.